MordiSacks/vueified-datatables/readme.md

 ];
 ```

-column the table will try first to run the `component` function,
+Table will try first to run the `component` function,
 then the `render` function, then wil default to the value.